PrEP (Generic Truvada)

 If you forget to take PrEP, take it as soon as you remember.

-If it is nearly time for your next dose, skip the dose you missed and take the next dose at the regular time.
+If it is nearly time for your next dose, skip the missed dose and take the next dose at the regular time.

-Do not take more PrEP to make up for the dose you missed.
+Do not take more PrEP to make up for a missed dose.

 What should I do if I accidentally take too much PrEP?

-If you accidentally take too much PrEP, speak to your doctor or go to your nearest emergency department for assistance.
+If you accidentally take too much PrEP, consult your doctor or visit your nearest emergency department for assistance.

 Keep the bottle with you so that the doctors know what you've taken.